huggingface/nanotron/docs/nanoset.md

 - In order, the number of elements per sequence
 - In order, the byte offset (pointer) per sequence
 - In order, the consecutive sequence index range `[...)` per document
-- In order, the mode per sequence (in the multimodal case)

 ## Data loading: construction